ibexa/documentation-developer/docs/api/public_php_api_managing_users.md

     Each Segment must be assigned to a Segment Group.

-    To create a Segment Group, use `SegmentationService::createSegmentGroup()` and provide it with a SegmentGroupCreateStruct:
+    To create a Segment Group, use `SegmentationService::createSegmentGroup()` and provide it with a `SegmentGroupCreateStruct`:

     ``` php
     $segmentGroupCreateStruct = new SegmentGroupCreateStruct([